mbabynames search ✿

 Hana Rose

-Hana means "noble and strong".
+Hana means "flower".
 Rose means "rose flower".
-The pairing gives the name a layered quality: noble and strong on one side, rose flower on the other.
+The pairing gives the name a layered quality: flower on one side, rose flower on the other.
 At 2 syllables, Hana needs a shorter middle to stay balanced.
 Rose does that.

 Hana Grace